Hello and welcome to Slowpoke.

 Hi.
 I’m Carson Ellis and Slowpoke is my newsletter.
 I’m an illustrator, picture book author and enthusiast, gardener, mom, musician’s wife, historic farmstead steward, traditional crafts novice, and nature fanatic.

 Slowpoke is my newsletter.
 It’s always evolving, but here are some things you may find in your inbox if you subscribe:

 Illustration sketches and WIPs

 Picture book recommendations

 Yes, it’s free to subscribe and free subscriptions will have access to most posts.
 Some video tutorials, art education, and process stuff will be for paid subscribers only.
 If you do choose to become a paid subscriber you’ll have my earnest gratitude, the satisfaction of knowing that you’re supporting my work, and some extra newsletters.
 You’ll also get a heads up about posters, prints, etc. that may sell out and an opportunity to order them before they do.

 The short answer is that I am a slowpoke.
 I move slowly and I work slowly.
 On top of that, I’m a perfectionist.
 Everything I do takes forever.
 In general, I try to celebrate slowness and I will tend to do that here.
-But my relationship to working slowly and to being a perfectionist is, of course, complicated and sometimes I lament it too.
+But my relationship to working slowly and to being a perfectionist is, of course, complicated.

 One slow thing that I love is an art task that is both creative and repetitive.
 Hand-quilting is like this.
 So is whittling.
-Repetition in art is a form of meditation for me.
+Repetition in art is soothing.
 It settles me down.